locky5/Countries-App/README.md

 An app that showcases countries, their flags, and their capitals.

-## Available Scripts

-In the project directory, you can run:
+Seeds data from https://restcountries.eu/.

 ### `npm start`